sairam-298/Qahwa/README.md

 #### Product Information
 - "What types of coffee do you offer?"
-- "Tell me about your Yemeni Mokha blend"
+- "Tell me about your Yemeni Matari blend"
 - "What are the different package sizes available?"

 ### Workshop Booking